dmbarbour/glas/docs/GlasApps.md

 ### Shared State

-Applications may use shared, persistent state in the configured database for asynchronous interaction between applications.
-Many potential problems with shared state are mitigated by transactions, incremental computing, reactivity, and lifespan types.
-With just a little access control, queues or bags would model effective mailboxes.

-We can feasibly extend the database to support a few more common yet simple patterns, such as databuses for many-to-many communications.
-However, insofar as we need to protect ad-hoc invariants, we should hide state behind an RPC API.
+Applications that share a database may interact asynchronously through shared, persistent state.
+Many common issues with shared state are mitigated between transactions and integration with incremental computing.
+However, glas systems do not encourage sharing a database between multiple users.
+Often, a database is used only by a single application.

+In practice, instead of directly using shared state, two applications may interact asynchronously through a shared, stateful service.
+This has most benefits of shared state and further allows the service to abstract over representation details.
+However, it does require effective authentication models for RPC registries.

 ### Nominative Types

 It is feasible to integrate names into abstract types.
-However, in context of live coding, the application namespace is ephemeral, and should be restricted to ephemeral types.
-In general, we'll also want abstract types with the runtime lifespan.
+However, in context of live coding, the application namespace is ephemeral, thus should be restricted to ephemeral types.
+In general, we'll also want abstract types with a runtime or persistent lifespan.
+Database keys can serve as an alternative source of 'names' in this role.

-Database keys can serve as an alternative source of names.
-We can introduce an abstract dictionary type indexed by database keys.
-Intriguingly, this implicitly supports [weak references](https://en.wikipedia.org/wiki/Weak_reference), e.g. if a dbKey included an open file reference in the directory structure.
-Ephemeral dictionaries can also be supported, using names from the application namespace in the directory structure.

 ## Implicit Parameters and Algebraic Effects